-- A. Carter can trade for his accounts that prohibit soft dollar arrangements under the new, low-fee trading scheme. - B. Carter cannot use the new trading scheme because the commissions are prohibited by the soft dollar restrictions of the accounts. - C. Carter should trade only through the new, low-fee scheme and should increase his trading volume to meet his required commission commitment. - 16.
-Which statement about a manager's use of client brokerage commissions violates the Code and Standards? - A. A client may direct a manager to use that client's brokerage commissions to purchase goods and services for that client. - B. Client brokerage commissions should be used to benefit the client and should be commensurate with the value of the brokerage and research services received. - C. Client brokerage commissions may be directed to pay for the investment manager's operating expenses. - 17.
+- A. Carter can trade for his accounts that prohibit soft dollar arrangements under the new low-fee trading scheme. - B. Carter cannot use the new trading scheme, because the commissions are prohibited by the soft dollar restrictions of the accounts. - Carter should trade only through the new low-fee scheme and should increase his trading volume to meet his required commission commitment. - 29.
 Stafford is a portfolio manager for a specialized real estate mutual fund.
 Her firm clearly describes in the fund's prospectus its soft dollar policies.
 Stafford decides that entering the CFA Program will enhance her investment decision-making skill and decides to use the fund's soft dollar account to pay the registration and exam fees for the CFA Program.
-Which of the following statements is most likely correct? - A. Stafford did not violate the Code and Standards, because the prospectus informed investors of the fund's soft dollar policies. - B. Stafford violated the Code and Standards because improving her investment skills is not a reasonable use of the soft dollar account. - C. Stafford violated the Code and Standards because the CFA Program does not meet the definition of research allowed to be purchased with brokerage commissions. - 18.
-Which one of the following actions will help ensure the fair treatment of brokerage firm clients when a new investment recommendation is made? - A. Informing all people in the firm in advance that a recommendation is to be disseminated. - B. Distributing recommendations to institutional clients prior to individual accounts. - C. Minimizing the time between the decision and the dissemination of a recommendation.
+Which of the following statements is most likely correct? - A. Stafford did not violate the Code and Standards, because the prospectus informed investors of the fund's soft dollar policies. - B. Stafford violated the Code and Standards because improving her investment skills is not a reasonable use of the soft dollar account. - C. Stafford violated the Code and Standards because the CFA Program does not meet the definition of research allowed to be purchased with brokerage commissions.